betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 Recording of a virtual meeting session is often convenient for participants who were unable to attend to watch later or for a meeting scribe to go back and fill in gaps in their notes.
-However, recordings are generally not useful for *replacing* a scribe because of the summarization often involved in the curation of meeting notes.
+However, recordings are generally not useful for *replacing* meeting notes because of the summarization often involved in the curation of such notes.

 There are differing levels of support for what content gets recorded among the various products.
 Some products may not make a record of chat messages for example.
+Recorded chat may or may not be sync'd with A/V content.
 It can sometimes be useful for the host to select the content to be recorded (e.g. audio-only).

 Some vendors provide support for producing textual *transcriptions* from recordings.
 Recordings can introduce [*privacy concerns*](#privacy) so it is a best practice to obtain *written* consent not only to create a recording but also to specify with whom the